Section 179 Vehicles: What to Know

 The Section 179 tax deduction lets small businesses deduct the cost of qualifying equipment rather than depreciating the cost over several years.
 It...

-The IRS also made a nominal increase to the phase-out threshold.
-In 2025, the threshold is set at $3,130,000,2, an $80,000 increase over last year.
-This means your qualifying deductions will decrease dollar-for-dollar after the total amount of eligible property purchased or financed in 2025 exceeds $3,130,000.
+The One Big, Beautiful Bill Act also increased the phase-out threshold.
+In 2025, the threshold was set at $3,130,000,2 but the One Big, Beautiful Bill Act raised the threshold to $4,000,000,3 an increase of $870,000.
+This means your qualifying deductions will decrease dollar-for-dollar after the total amount of eligible property purchased or financed and placed into service after December 31, 2024, exceeds $4,000,000.4

 Bonus depreciation is an additional first-year depreciation allowance on "first use" business property—it lets you recover the cost of qualifying property.
 In contrast, Section 179 enables you to expense the cost.
 Bonus depreciation can be combined with Section 179, so long as Section 179 is applied first.
-In 2025, there will be a reduction in the percentage of bonus depreciation available for businesses.

 The Section 179 tax deduction lets small businesses deduct the cost of qualifying equipment rather than depreciating the cost over several years.
 It...